-Sustainable home construction has put a new emphasis on expandable polystyrene insulated homes.
-The demand for a more efficient, energy saving, sustainable home has led to great innovations with improved insulation techniques using expandable polystyrene.
-Insulated concrete forms and structural insulated panels have become the 21st century’s answer to traditional building methods.
-The performance of new building techniques improves insulation, provides a model for less waste, and improves on the practice of sustainability in the building industry.
+Sustainable home construction has put a new emphasis on expanded polystyrene or EPS insulated homes.
+The demand for more energy-efficient, sustainable homes has led to greater construction innovations, including improved insulation techniques using expandable polystyrene.
+Insulated concrete forms, or ICFs, and structural insulated panels have become the 21st century’s answer to traditional building methods.
+New building materials have improved insulation, provided a model for less waste and promoted sustainability in the building industry.

 insulated concrete form,

 Reducing foam packaging is an economical way to reduce waste costs.